What is Contemporary Psychoanalysis?

 How to find a psychoanalyst?

-All psychoanalytic institutes in your area will provide you with of analysts trained at their institutes.
+All psychoanalytic institutes in your area will provide you with a list of analysts trained at their institutes.
 However, the best way to find an analyst is by referral from friends, family members, physicians, and other people you know who are undergoing psychotherapy or psychoanalysis or who have some familiarity with mental health professionals in your community.
 Because a good working relationship with an analyst is dependent on how you feel with that person, you may want to consult with several analysts.
 The analyst’s competence, experience, interests, and training may be factors to consider in the selection process.